 Screenwise maintains a rich history of producing highly proficient actors who have worked on a diverse range of Australian and international film and television productions including Home and Away, Unbroken, Australia Day, Hyde & Seek, Deep Water and a number of renowned productions alongside numerous TV commercials.

-Some of our successful graduates include Nathaniel Buzolic (Hacksaw Ridge, The Vampire Diaries), Chris Hemsworth, (Thor, Avengers: End Game), Todd Lasance (Spartacus, Cloudstreet) and may others.
+Some of our successful graduates that have studied various courses at Screenwise include Nathaniel Buzolic (Hacksaw Ridge, The Vampire Diaries), Chris Hemsworth, (Thor, Avengers: End Game), Todd Lasance (Spartacus, Cloudstreet) and may others.
 To find out about more about our the achievements of graduates of the Diploma of Screen Acting click here.

 Videos – Sample work